Death Song

 Long-term SHITHOUSE alumni Jim became a full-time Domino in 1996, followed by Marc.

-Johnny Domino played their final gig on December 23, 2006 at The Vaults, Derby. less
+Johnny Domino played their final gig on December 23, 2006 at The Vaults, Derby.

 contact / help